Current F-1 Students: Employment

-Although there are some limited exceptions, on-campus typically means work performed with Ohio University as the employer (Alden Library, academic and administrative departments, laboratories, dining halls, and Ohio University recreation facilities) and paid by Ohio University.
-Please contact ISFS if you have questions about what qualifies as on-campus.
+Although there are some limited exceptions, on-campus typically means work performed when Ohio University is the employer (Alden Library, academic, and administrative departments, laboratories, dining halls, and Ohio University recreation facilities) and paid by Ohio University.
+Please contact ISSS if you have questions about what qualifies as on-campus.

 - You must be maintaining valid F-1 status and enrolled in a full course of study during the academic year.

 - You may work up to 20-hours per week on-campus during the semester.

 - You may work full-time (28 hours) on-campus during vacation periods and official school breaks (winter break, summer break).
 PLEASE NOTE: For summer 2022, students may work up to 36 hours on-campus.

 NOTE: Once you have completed all requirements for your academic program, you are no longer eligible for on-campus employment.

 To find positions posted as hourly student employment, visit the Ohio University Jobs site.
 Alternatively you can call, email, or stop in to the departments you are interested in working for and ask if they are currently seeking student employees.
 F-1 students are not eligible for Federal Work Study (FWS) positions.

 F-1 undergraduate students are eligible for Program to Aid Career Exploration (PACE) positions.